Measurably Influencing Member Satisfaction

 A Health Engagement Program that Inspires Action

-As we’ve seen in our work over the years with one of our large Medicare Advantage clients, these similarities are not merely superficial—they bear significant results.
-After launching a member engagement program built on the high-NPS characteristics listed above, the plan saw a measurable and meaningful lift in member satisfaction scores like NPS—which correlate to CAHPS and HOS scores—as well as retention and overall brand perception.
+As we’ve seen in our work over the years with one of our large Medicare Advantage clients, these similarities and approaches are telling and bear significant results.
+After launching a member engagement program built on the high-NPS characteristics listed above, the plan saw a measurable and meaningful lift in member satisfaction scores like NPS.
+This correlates favorably to CAHPS and HOS scores as well as retention and overall brand perception.

 When Members are in Focus, Satisfaction Soars